enisn/UraniumUI/docs/en/theming/BuildingThemeControls.md

 # Building Theme Controls

 This page is the advanced companion to [Creating a Theme](CreatingTheme.md).
-It explains how to build custom theme controls by composing UraniumUI primitives instead of starting with platform handlers.
+It explains how to build app-specific controls by composing UraniumUI primitives instead of starting with platform handlers.

-Most theme controls should be MAUI controls, UraniumUI primitives, and styles.
+Most app controls should be MAUI controls, UraniumUI primitives, and styles.
 Add a platform handler only when composition cannot provide the required native behavior.

 ## Primitive Selection